Skip to content

 Land and Buildings

-At the heart of the estate lies a selection of both traditional and modern agricultural buildings, providing immense versatility for a wide range of uses.
+There is a selection of both traditional and modern agricultural buildings, providing immense versatility for a wide range of uses.
 The modern buildings are predominantly steel portal framed with block, timber or sheet cladding, encompassing an impressive total gross area of 2,430.90m², ideal for machinery storage, livestock housing, or grain handling.
 A real standout is the purpose-built indoor horse arena, featuring a quality sand surface, alongside well-appointed stabling and tack rooms, creating an ideal environment for equestrian training, private use, or a potential commercial venture.

 Diversification Opportunities

 Few estates offer such a compelling canvas for diversification.
 The blend of traditional and modern buildings, exceptional equestrian facilities, and the historic charm of the setting open a wide range of potential business ventures.
 From developing holiday accommodation such as holiday cottages or luxury glamping sites, to establishing a commercial equestrian centre or creating canvas for diversification.
 The blend of traditional and modern buildings, exceptional equestrian facilities, and the historic charm of the setting open a wide range of potential business ventures.
-From developing holiday accommodation such as holiday cottages or luxury glamping sites, to establishing a commercial equestrian centre or creating an exclusive wedding or events venue, the possibilities are considerable and exciting.

 With panoramic views of the river and a historic three-arched stone bridge, the location has all the ingredients for an unforgettable visitor experience.